Outreach-Organization/AgeoX-Docs/src/app/docs/machine-learning/page.md

 - **Xtreme Gradient Boosting (XGBoost)**: Builds lots of small decision trees that learn from each other to make powerful predictions.
 - **Support Vector Regression (SVR)**: Tries to find a smooth line that fits the data while ignoring small errors, making it good for tricky patterns.

+{% callout title="You should know!" %}
+Regression is a way of finding a **pattern** in data so we can make **predictions**.
+Imagine you plot a bunch of points on a graph.
+Maybe each point shows how many hours a student studied and what score they earned.
+The points might not line up perfectly, but regression finds the **best-fitting line** (or curve) that goes through the “middle” of the points.
+Once we have that line, we can use it to **predict** what score someone might get if we know how many hours they study.
+In short: regression looks at past data, finds a trend, and uses that trend to make smart predictions.
+{% /callout %}

 You will have access to each of these, so feel free to use any of them or implement additional models such as **Random Forest** or **Linear Regression**, depending on your preference and familiarity.

 Here is another way to view these models, in more simple terms: